SunsetteSkye/SunsetteSkye.github.io/_story/2026-05-03-ffion-lanva.markdown

 -- each kissed below with the pale blue glow of magic.

-A schooner caravan, one of the peculiarities of the Lanvan prairie that Ffion was quickly getting used to; they didn't work anywhere else in Marches.
+A schooner caravan, one of the peculiarities of the Lanvan prairie that Ffion was quickly getting used to; they didn't work anywhere else in the Marches.
 Only merchants were foolish enough to brave the winds on days like this.